1344 – Ralph de Ufford arrives in Ireland as justiciar with a small English army and investigates the situation in Cork.

 1986 – Chief Constable of the RUC, John Hermon, suspended two senior RUC officers following the investigations into the alleged ‘shoot to kill’ policy of the security forces in Northern Ireland.

 1990 – The case of the Maguire family was referred to the Court of Appeal.
-Peter Brooke, Secretary of State for Northern Ireland, met with Gerry Collins, Irish Minister of Foreign Affairs, to review the ongoing stalemate in the political progress.
+Secretary of State for Northern Ireland, Peter Brooke, met with Irish Minister of Foreign Affairs, Gerry Collins, to review the ongoing stalemate in the political progress.

 1996 – A car bomb exploded outside the Kilyhelvin Hotel, Enniskillen, Co Fermanagh, causing substantial damage.
 The bomb was estimated to have contained 1,200 pounds of home-made explosive and the large blast injured 17 people as they were being evacuated from the hotel.
 The IRA denied responsibility for the bomb as did Republican Sinn Féin (RSF).
 Security sources placed the blame for the attack on the Irish Republican National Army (IRNA) considered to be the military wing of RSF.
 A group calling itself the Continuity Irish Republican Army (CIRA) later claimed responsibility for the bomb.

 1996 – The Social Democratic and Labour Party announced that it would withdraw from the Northern Ireland Forum.

 1997 – The RUC uncovered 500 pounds of explosives and three booster charges in the Creggan area of Derry.

 1998 – The Orange Order ‘Twelfth’ celebrations were held at centres across Northern Ireland (the parades were held on 13 July because the 12 July fell on a Sunday).
 Catholic residents of the Lower Ormeau Road held a peaceful protest against an Orange parade through the area.